Phidica/sublime-fish/README.md

 This package is built with [PackageDev](https://github.com/SublimeText/PackageDev).

-The source file for the syntax highlighting is `fish.YAML-tmLanguage`.
+The source file for the syntax is `fish.YAML-tmLanguage`.
 When editing this file, "compile" it with the PackageDev build system to automatically generate the `fish.tmLanguage` file which is used by Sublime Text.

 History
 -------